 Can you buy and sell stock on the same day?

-If you buy and sell the same stock repeatedly, you must be registered with your broker as a day trader.
-If you are day trading through a retail cash account, you can lose your trading privileges.
+If you repeatedly buy and sell the same stock, you must be registered with your broker as a day trader.
+You can lose your trading privileges if you are day trading through a retail cash account.

 Most brokerages do not let people day trade from a cash account.
 Instead, they require day traders to open a margin account and keep a minimum balance of $25,000 to comply with the Pattern Day Trading Rule.

 A day trader is a speculator who tries to profit from fluctuations in stock prices.
-Most day traders try to profit from market inefficiency by making several trades a day.
+Most day traders try to profit from market inefficiency by making several daily trades.

 Day traders often use complex strategies, such as technical analysis, to identify market inefficiencies and stock movements they can take advantage of.
 Modern-day traders often employ trading, AI algorithms, and other automated trading tools to enhance their trading.